ndp-software/ts-libs/ts-grip/README.md

 ### `valueGrip`

 The `valueGrip` function creates a grip on a mutable variable, and is given an initial value.
+It's just like a variable, except it will be passed by reference, since it's an object.

 ```typescript
 import { valueGrip } from 'ts-grip';